bdebashis/Getting_and_Cleaning_Data_Course_Project/README.md

 `run_analysis.R` is the R program file which contains all the code to perform the analyses described in 5 steps in course project.
 They can be launched in RStudio by importing the file.

-The output of step 5 step is stored as `average_tidy_data.txt`, and uploaded in the course project's form.
+The output of step 5 is stored as `average_tidy_data.txt`, and uploaded in the course project's form.